-The Green Brittle Starfish looks similar to a Brittle Starfish wit a green tint.
+The Green Brittle starfish looks similar to a Brittle starfish with a green tint.
 However, they are a different breed entirely and are quite aggressive.
 It will actively hunt and grab any small moving fish in its path, and will also attack shrimp and crabs.
-They have a little central body so they will not attack fish that are too large, but bottom cleaners like the Goby can be in danger.
-Since these starfish can grow p to one foot across, they will require a large tank.
+They have a little central body so they will not attack fish that are too large, but bottom cleaners like the goby can be in danger.
+Since these starfish can grow up to one foot across, they will require a large tank.
 We recommend an aquarium no smaller than 55-gallons to house the Green Brittle comfortably.

 8. Luzon Starfish

 The Luzon starfish is a unique breed that reproduces by breaking off an arm that grows into a new starfish.
 They are not hard to maintain but will require a special diet.
 The best way to feed them is with a reef aquarium because they don’t eat pieces of meat like other breeds.
 Luzon starfish usually grow to about 5 inches.